codefresh-io/cap-docs.codefresh.io/_docs/runtime/git-sources.md

 Provisioning a runtime automatically creates a Git Source that stores resources for the runtime and for the demo CI pipelines that are optionally installed with the runtime.
 Every Git Source is associated with a Codefresh runtime.
 A runtime can have one or more Git Sources.
 You can add Git Sources at any time, to the same or to different runtimes.

+Once you create a Git Source for a runtime, you can select to store resources for a CI/CD entity associated with that runtime.
+For example, when creating pipelines or applications, you can select the Git Source in which to store manifest definitions.

 ### View Git Sources and definitions
 Drill down on a runtime in List View to see its Git Sources.